DouglasOrr/DouglasOrr.github.io/src/2020-03-data-for-machines/article.md

 In this post, I've mainly been talking about the form of our code, not the function.
 But I would hate to advocate for unnecessarily inefficient code because it passes a readability test.

 As a side note: In some cases, an efficiency improvement can aid readability.
 For example, in Python a `list` supports the test `"thingy" in mylist` (which does what it says), but is [implemented](https://github.com/python/cpython/blob/v3.8.2/Objects/listobject.c#L452) as a linear scan.
 A `set` is Python's hash set which also supports the test `"thingy" in myset`, [implemented](https://github.com/python/cpython/blob/v3.8.2/Objects/setobject.c#L57) as a hash table lookup, and has much better performance for large collections.
-So a `set` is more efficient, but it is also a useful hint to the reader of the code that the main purpose of the variable is membership queries, so can help readability too.
+So a `set` is more efficient, but it's also a useful hint to the reader of the code that the main purpose of the variable is membership queries (also helping readability).

 Sometimes we will need to sacrifice readability for efficiency and vice versa - there isn't a one-size-fits-all rule for this.
 But often, when we think about the form of code rather than its function (e.g. variable names, comments) it's more of an effort-vs-readability trade-off (which I have tried to address in this post).

 ## Conclusion

 In summary, I suggest that we should **optimise code for human-readability, constrained by machine-readability**.
-Since we and others will probably have to read our code in order to change, fix or reuse it, it's worth making the readability investment now.
+Since we and others will probably have to read our code in order to change, fix or reuse it, it's worth making the readability investment upfront.
 So our default position should be to put the effort in and write code that's as easy to read as possible.
 If we do this, our software will work better as it evolves and grows.
 If we don't, we risk getting stuck in a maze of misunderstandings, and introducing problems as fast as we fix them.

 Let's make the investment and write code for humans.